Why sales development programs fail. #4 Lead follow up.

 In this final part of the series we will provide suggestions on how to foster an accountable environment so that your sales development program won’t fail due to lack of follow through.

 by Steve Schilling

-Your sales development program will fail if the leads are called
+Your sales development program will fail if the leads are not called

 Failure by the sales force to follow up on leads: This reason that sales development programs don’t succeed is the one that surprises us the most—and we see it all the time.
 While not excusable, it’s understandable why it’s a failure factor that’s too common.

 In most organizations, sales reps have been conditioned to dismiss leads passed from marketing and most other sources.
 Typically, this is because the vast majority of leads they receive aren’t qualified, are missing necessary information, and generally tend to be a waste of time.

 When new sales development programs are implemented, there’s usually little reason for the sales organization to expect anything different.
 And since they don’t expect much, their follow up to newly generated leads is often lacking.

 A well-structured lead development effort includes a clearly defined lead definition and a documented process to capture opportunity details.
 The hand-off includes a write up (properly loaded into a CRM) and a recording of the call(s) that generated the lead.
 This information provides what’s needed for the receiving salesperson to prepare for the upcoming meeting.

 Related to failure to follow-up is failure of the sales force to prepare for follow-up calls.
 While most salespeople wouldn’t walk into a job interview unprepared, many believe they can meet a potential customer without doing their homework, and it shows.
 And to make matters worse, all too often, the prospect has likely planned what they want to discuss with the sales person on the other end of the line.